LovelandPolitics.com

 Ironically, the owners of Loveland’s Factory Outlets Mall were before Krenning and the rest of Loveland's

-Planning Commission that very night to request approval to build a larger sign to compete with McWhinney’s
+Planning Commission that very night to request approval to build a larger sign to compete with

-Promenade Shops at Centerra, has more visibility on the I-25 thanks to taxpayer funds.
+McWhinney’s The Promenade Shops at Centerra, has more visibility on the I-25 thanks to taxpayer funds.

-The matter before the commission was simply a variance allowing the Factory Outlets to build a larger sign to
+The matter before the commission was simply a variance allowing the Factory Outlets to build a larger

-They opposed the variance and appealed the decision up to Loveland’s City Council which heard the issue last
+staff did not.
+They opposed the variance and appealed the decision up to Loveland’s City Council which

-Tuesday.
+heard the issue last Tuesday.
 The variance was approved on a 5-4 vote of the council.

 An Enclave of Private Enterprise Inside Centerra

-The land the Loveland Factory Outlets sit on was once part of the 900 acre farm that Chad, Troy and Travis
+The land the Loveland Factory Outlets sit on was once part of the 900 acre farm that Chad, Troy and

-McWhinney’s grandparents owned but isn’t part of the McWhinney’s Centerra developments today.
+Travis McWhinney’s grandparents owned but isn’t part of the McWhinney’s Centerra developments today.

-This is because their Grandmother, Virginia McWhinney, passed away in 1989 and the land was subdivided.
+This is because their Grandmother, Virginia McWhinney, passed away in 1989 and the land was

-One lot was sold by the McWhinney family to pay the inheritance taxes incurred by her passing.
-That lot was
+subdivided.
+One lot was sold by the McWhinney family to pay the inheritance taxes incurred by her

-developed to be the Loveland Factory Outlets which is not part of the Centerra master planned community
+passing.
+That lot was developed to be the Loveland Factory Outlets which is not part of the Centerra

-that surrounds it.
+master planned community that surrounds it.

-The phoney declarations of “urban blight” and massive public subsidies through bond debt for Centerra didn’t
+The phoney declarations of “urban blight” and massive public subsidies through bond debt for Centerra

-allowing 25 years and hundreds of millions in municipal bond debt for Centerra so McWhinney's dream of a
+was signed allowing 25 years and hundreds of millions in municipal bond debt for Centerra so

-Southern California style master planned community in Northern Colorado could be attempted.
-By
+McWhinney's dream of a Southern California style master planned community in Northern Colorado

-leveraging their extraordinary advantage of controlling millions in public monies to assist them in building out
+could be attempted.
+By leveraging their extraordinary advantage of controlling millions in public monies

-Centerra, the McWhinneys were able to gobble-up another 2,000 acres from adjacent property owners.
+to assist them in building out Centerra, the McWhinneys were able to gobble-up another 2,000 acres from

 The McWhinney's Metro District issued public debt bonds in 2004 for $57 million and $60 million again in